tom-bleher/Analysis_epic_new/Farm_Bash_Scripts/README.md

 	  - Egamma_start
 	  - Egamma_end
 	  - Spag_Cal - True or false - WARNING, requires some extra files in EICRecon and the epic detector directory
+- Combine_Results_PairSpec_Sim.sh
+  - Script to combine output after it has run into a single EICRecon file
+  - Run this from the directory containing all of your output folders
+  - The output is named based upon input arguments
+  - 5 arguments
+    	  - Number of files
+	  - Number of events per file
+	  - Egamma_start
+	  - Egamma_end
+	  - Spag_Cal - True or false - WARNING, requires some extra files in EICRecon and the epic detector directory

+- Note that the Spag_Cal option is HIGHLY dated at this point and should not be used, will delete in future.

+# Outdated Scripts

+- Note that as of 14/02/24, the following scripts are slightly dated and not in regular use.
+Check before usage.

 - Pair_Spec_Sim_Job_Gun.sh
   - Script executed as a farm job, can run interactively
   - Creates a steering file with a particle gun, settings depend upon input args